stayallive/wp-sentry/README.md

 ## What?

-This plugin can report PHP errors (optionally) and JavaScript errors (optionally) to [Sentry](https://sentry.io) and integrates with it's release tracking.
+This plugin can report PHP errors (optionally) and JavaScript errors (optionally) to [Sentry](https://sentry.io) and integrates with its release tracking.

-It will auto detect authenticated users and add context where possible, alle context/tags can be adjusted using filters mentioned below.
+It will auto detect authenticated users and add context where possible.
+All context/tags can be adjusted using filters mentioned below.

 ## Usage